nialyn-mid/armillaris/doc/behavior_nodes_guide.md

 - **Generalized App-Side Changes**: If a feature requires the editor to react to node state (e.g., changing port types based on properties), it must be implemented as a **generalized mechanism** in the editor that any node can leverage via its specification.

 > [!IMPORTANT]
-> Avoid hardcoding node-specific logic in the editor (e.g., checking `if (node.label === 'List Filter')`).
+> Avoid hardcoding node-specific logic in the editor (e.g., checking `if (node.label === 'List Math Function')`).
 Instead, extend the `engine_spec` format to describe the desired behavior and update the editor to interpret that spec generically.

 ---